aviacommerce/avia-docs/content/docs/checkouts-api.md

 This section deals with the order state transitions during checkout.
 To advance an `order` state request needs to be made to the respective API.
-The sections below explian the complete flow of the order from `cart` state to `confirmed` state.
+The sections below explain the complete flow of the order from `cart` state to `confirmed` state.
 To sum up one directional flow in short, the order goes through the following states:

 `cart` --> `address` --> `delivery` --> `payment` --> `confirmed`

-To know more about order state transitions See __Order States__.
+To know more about order state transitions See [_Order State Machine_][1].

 ### Blank Order